 The developed machine learning object detector is engaged at long distances, where detecting the object (or ship) as a whole is of interest.
-Classical computer vision may achieve the same task, however, it requires explicit algorithms for detection, which leads to being complicated and also challenging to capture every aspect of the object.
+Classical computer vision may achieve the same task, however, it requires explicit algorithms for detection which leads to being complicated and also challenging to capture every aspect of the object.
 Instead, machine learning object detection learns the characteristics of the object thoroughly using neural networks.
 The speed and accuracy of this detection process are significantly improved by using Graphics Processing Units (GPUs).

-Once the object detector detects an object, it returns the position of the object and the size of its rectangle bounding box in the image.
+Once it detects an object, it returns the position of the object and the size of its rectangle bounding box in the image.
 The position and size are used to determine approach course and speed, respectively.
 Since the detection range is proportional to the area occupied by the detected object in the image, during the early phases of approach the whole ship is detected to maximize the detection range.
 As the UAV gets closer to the ship, it also detects the horizon bar which provides more specific position and size information.
+Instead of having one object detector that identifies two objects (ship and horizon bar), two separate object detectors are developed for each object so that they do not have to distinguish one object from the other.
 The control system takes the information from the object detectors and takes the most appropriate control action in a given situation.